Brew Your Own Beer

 1. Better Quality Ingredients Produce Better Beer

-The one thing that home brewers do to make their beer good is they pay more attention to the ingredients.
-A key ingredient in beer making is yeast, and If you don’t take good care of your yeast, your beer will not give you the most desirable results.
+The one thing that home brewers do to make their beer good is to pay more attention to the ingredients.
+A key ingredient in beer making is yeast; you need to take good care of your yeast to yield the most desirable results.

 One important thing to note about taking good care of your yeast is that it loses viability if left for too long.
 Avoid letting it sit in the fridge for too long.

 Your yeast should also receive the right amount of oxygen and nutrients to ensure it performs to its full potential.
-Investing in oxygenation (whether stone or in-line) will promote a better fermentation process as opposed to hand aeration.
+Investing in oxygenation (stone or in-line) will promote better fermentation than hand aeration.

 2. Don’t Waste Your Money on A Yeast Starter

-A proper home brewing kit is not cheap.
-Chances are that if you’ve bought one recently, spending more money on a yeast starter may be out of the question.
+A proper home brewing kit is a costly undertaking.
+If you've bought one recently, Speyou'vemore on a yeast starter may be out of the question.

-If you’re short on cash or just want to save, you may consider creating your own yeast starter, as opposed to buying.
+If you're short on cash or saving, consider creating your yeast starter instead of buying.

 Other than being a cheaper option, creating your yeast starter is one of the most effective ways of testing the viability of yeast that has been in storage for too long.
 It also ensures that the fermentation process starts just right.

-If you’re not a DIY type of guy, you can buy multiple pre-made packets.
-However, making your yeast starter will save you good money.
+You can buy multiple pre-made packets if you're not a DIY guy.
+However, you're your yeast starter will save you good money.

 3. Doing Sanitation and Sterilization Only After the Cooling Process

 The period between cooling the wort and the start of the fermentation phase is one of the riskiest.
-It’s during this time that bacteria and other infections are likely to take over.
+During this time, bacteria and other infections are likely to take over.

 It, therefore, makes sense to be increasingly concerned about sterilization issues after cooling.